Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 Roginsky sued Ailes earlier this month, alleging he promised her a role as a host on one of Fox's more popular panel shows as he sought to take her out for drinks and as he conveyed the intention of a physical relationship.
 When she rejected his romantic overtures, the promise vanished.

-Roginsky's lawyer, Nancy Erika Smith, says Roginsky never intervened in any way to aid News Corp with Lautenberg or other lawmakers; two congressional aides who monitored the issue say there's no evidence she played any role at all.
+Roginsky's lawyer, Nancy Erika Smith, says Roginsky never intervened in any way to aid News Corp. with Lautenberg or other lawmakers; two congressional aides who monitored the issue say there's no evidence she played any role at all.

 Lautenberg continued trying to investigate the Murdoch company until his death in June 2013.